nrstillman/nrstillman.github.io/writings.md

 {% endfor %}

 ### Longer Writings
-More extensive work, covering a broader topic.
+More extensive work, covering collections of topics.
 I'll typically write these in series over a longer timespan.

 {% for item in site.writings %}
   {% if item.path contains 'long' %}